TreebornGorz/The-Monastery/README.md

 The main project will contain _extreme_ adult (NSFW) content in order to make player agency actually achievable.
 However, this demo will not contain any of that content.

-Any players that wish to report bugs or ask questions can contact me @thearchmagedev@gmail.com
+Any players that wish to report bugs or ask questions may contact me @thearchmagedev@gmail.com.

 -Black Dahlia Studios